 The Hermiston Public Library serves the citizens of Hermiston and the surrounding community.
-Library services include a collection of nearly 40,000 items, including books, DVD's, magazines, newspapers, microfilm, and more.
-Digital materials are also available with more than 30,000 downloadable eBooks and audio-books.
-Our inter-library loan program gives patrons access to other library holdings throughout Oregon.
-Year-round programming for all ages includes summer reading programs, teen activities, book clubs, and many other programs engaging our community.
-The library is operated by 4 full-time and 8-part time employees.
+Library services include a collection of nearly 40,000 items, including books, DVD's, magazines, newspapers, microfilm, etc. Digital materials are also available with more than 30,000 downloadable eBooks and audio-books.
+Our inter-library loan program gives patrons access to other library materials throughout Oregon.
+Year-round programming for all ages include summer reading programs, teen activities, book clubs, and many other programs engaging our community.
+The library is operated by four full-time and eight part-time employees.